aske5900/GEM-Code-Base/README.md

 Additional files containing isomorphisms of mu are also saved in csv files in "Isomorphisms" for covienience.
 Csv files containing already generated data have been provided in these folders.

-"single_file_analysis.py" sorts through the csv files of generated data to summarise totals.
+"single_file_analysis.py" sorts through the csv files of generated data to summarise the total number of valid triangulations found.
 Data from this is saved in additional csv files in the "Analysis" folders.